bo-bh/bbh_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->

-My passion is empowering more reflective, cross-disciplinary, and participatory approaches to anticipating and mitigating the harms of socio-technical systems.
-I work as a consultant and researcher with [BABL AI](https://babl.ai).
-I'm also Ethics and Performance Lead at [AVID](https://avidml.org), founded [Accountability Case Labs](https://docs.google.com/document/d/1wi-OsM4l2HCn-F0L_PomqkpncT5y9DCQF6db2eMwsCY/edit?usp=sharing), am and am co-director of [Open Post Academics](https://openpostac.org).
+I bring a philosophical and qualitative lens to socio-technical areas like ML evaluation, auditing, risk assessment, red teaming, and vulnerability management.
+I am an officer at [ARVA](https://avidml.org), the nonprofit home of the AI Vulnerability Database (AVID), an affiliate at [Data & Society](https://datasociety.net/), and a senior consultant at [BABL AI](https://babl.ai).
+I'm also grateful to be a recipient of the 2023-2024 Magic Grant from [The Brown Institute for Media Innovation](https://brown.columbia.edu/project-type/magic-grants/).